jupyter-server/gateway_provisioners/docs/source/users/kernel-envs.md

     Gateway starts.

   KERNEL_NAMESPACE=<from user> or KERNEL_POD_NAME or EG_NAMESPACE
-    Kubernetes only.
+    Kubernetes provisioners only.
 This indicates the name of the namespace to use or create on Kubernetes in which the kernel pod will be located.
 For users wishing to use a pre-created namespace, this value should be submitted in the kernel startup request.
 In such cases, the user must also provide KERNEL_SERVICE_ACCOUNT_NAME.
     If not provided, Enterprise Gateway will create a new namespace for the kernel whose value is derived from KERNEL_POD_NAME.
 In rare cases where